renliangfeng/sail4j-iiq-idn/README.md

 		...
 		export PATH=$PATH:$ANT_HOME/bin:$M2_HOME/bin

 **Please note:** *currently if you use maven 3.9.x, you will experience error when executing the script install-iiq-jars.sh (refer to the sections below).
 You are recommmended to use 3.8.x before we resolve this issue.
 Also the scripts provided are shell scripts supported by Linux or Mac OS.
-If your OS is Windows, consider use WSL to run the shell scripts (or you may have other workaround).*
+If your OS is Windows, consider use WSL to run the shell scripts (or use other workaround).*

 ### Install IdentityIQ and dependencies jars into local Maven repository
 - Download the IdentityIQ base GA (e.g. **IdentityIQ 8.3.zip**) from Compass.
 The version of IIQ doesn't matter because it is only used to compile your java code which will be eventually converted to IIQ or IDN Rules.